nickreich/cda/pages/lecture-outlines.md

     - Frameworks for inference: frequentist, likelihood, Bayesian
     - likelihoods for categorical data
     - Binomial tests of proportions
- - Activity: wits and wagers?
+ - Activity: Bayes coin-flipping...
  - concepts to be reinforced out of class:
     - inference about proportions (with Bayes?)
     - MLE/likelihood
     - differences in CI coverage at different values of true p.
+    - derivations of CI coverage
+    - chi-squared distribution

 ### Lecture 2: contingency tables